 Dr. Eric Osansky:

 Thank you so much.
+You make me sound really good.
+Whoever wrote that, I’m really happy they wrote that for you.
+Thanks, man.
 I’m really happy to be here.

 Dr. Eric: